shenwei356/LexicMap/docs/content/usage/utils/subseq.md

 Flags:
   -b, --buffer-size string     ► Size of buffer, supported unit: K, M, G. You need increase the value
-                               when "bufio.Scanner: token too long" error reported (default "20M") -D, --downstream int         ► Extract extra N bp on the downstream of the aligned/specified region -h, --help                   help for subseq
+                               when "bufio.Scanner: token too long" error reported (default "20M") -D, --downstream int         ► Extract extra N bp on the downstream of the aligned/specified region.
+  -h, --help                   help for subseq
+  -e, --ignore-err             ► Ignore errors such as 'reference name not found' or 'failed to
+                               extract subsequence'.
+Switch on this flag if search results are merged from multiple indexes.
   -d, --index string           ► Index directory created by "lexicmap index".
   -w, --line-width int         ► Line width of sequence (0 for no wrap). (default 60)
       --max-open-files int     ► Maximum opened files.
 It mainly affects candidate subsequence